 We have four spacious rooms available.
 All rooms feature modern en-suite bathrooms, flat-screen televisions with streaming sites like Netflix, and King ($225/night) or Queen ($200/night) sized beds.
 We invite you to relax in the common areas of our spacious home featuring complimentary WiFi, Beverages and Snacks available all day.
 We strive to use locally sourced, seasonal ingredients in everything we cook.
 A sweet or savoury warm breakfast will be served based on the seasons bounty.
 We can accommodate any dietary restrictions, but we ask that you provide advanced notice when you book.
 Bathrooms are appointed with environmentally sustainable luxurious products.

-Hayes Inn is a pet free B&B however your host pug, Marzipan the Innkeeper will be here to enthusiastically greet you.
+Hayes Inn is a pet free B&B however your host pug, Lambert the Innkeeper will be here to enthusiastically greet you.

 A view of our front grounds and a peek of the bay, this spacious room with a King sized bed and private en-suite bathroom is our most popular.
 Amenities include; personal espresso machine, wifi, smart television and bathroom toiletries.
 Nightly Rate: $225